Anno 2008

 According to artist Jan Håfström, art is what we call “an incomprehensible encounter between a material and an idea” (DN chat 1/10-08).
 Håfström also makes a valuation: “In a good work of art, the material is always present, as a fact.
 But at the same time, it does not exist.
 It is completely engrossed in the idea.
 This shift between the spiritual and the physical is part of considering a work of art.”

 A trivial or ingenious definition of the art concept?
-Either way, I will make use of the definition; first to say that in this sense of a ’good work of art’, this exhibition is a good exhibition, perhaps even brilliant.
+Either way, I will make use of the definition; first to say that in this sense of a ’good work of art’, this exhibition is a good, perhaps even brilliant, exhibition.
 Next, I would like to say that in this sense of good art, this exhibition is problematic.
-The problematic aspect is what I perceive Lisa Strömbäck’s exhibition is endeavouring to highlight: the relationship between the subject and the object (the artist and her material) and the moment when one of two subjects is transformed into an object (the moment when the other is transformed into a thing).
+The problematic aspect is what I perceive Lisa Strömbäck’s exhibition is endeavouring to highlight: the relationship between the subject and the object (the artist and her material) and the moment when one out of two subjects is transformed into an object (the moment when the other is transformed into a thing).

 In Lisa Strömbäck’s art work New Friends, the material does not constitute clay or oil paints, but film and camera.
 And what we are here to talk about: living beings.
 The material is a fact, something natural.
-To employ Håfström: It exists, at the same time it does not exist, it becomes engrossed in the idea.
+To employ Håfström: It exists, and at the same time it does not exist, it becomes engrossed in the idea.
 In The First Command, two creatures are interacting.
-The activity is that the dog creature, at the request of the human being, is urged to again and again look into the eyes of the human being and meet his gaze; an obviously unpleasant social encounter for the dog.
-(In this context, in preschools/kindergartens, being forced to look into the eyes of the educator is a not uncommon punishment, as it is at some dog training courses.)
-The creature in the human category is stubbornly seeking to look the dog in the eye thus creating discomfort for the dog creature who responds by attempting to get away from the situation.
+The activity we can see is that the dog creature, at the request of the human being, is urged to again and again look into the eyes of the human being and meet his gaze; an obviously unpleasant social encounter for the dog.
+(In this context, in preschools/kindergartens, to be forced to look into the eyes of the educator is a not uncommon punishment, same goes for some dog training courses.)
+The creature in the human category is eagerly seeking to look the dog in the eye thus creating discomfort for the dog creature who is responding by attempting to get away from the situation.
 The dog creature suffers or is anxious (whining, circling around), the human is anxious or enjoying the act (notice the excited toes).

-Anyone who remembers the pseudo-sadistic games of childhood playing with those who were younger?
-Anyone who remembers what it was like to be the one who was deceived by the elderly?
+Anyone who remembers the pseudo-sadistic games of childhood playing with those who were younger/older?
+Anyone who remembers what it was like to be the one who was deceived by the older children?
 What it was like to be the one watching; and the one leading the game on?
-And the moment when trust collapsed as the smaller one transformed, from adoring subject to internally blushing object: ‘I thought they wanted to be with me almost like one of them, but all they wanted was to play me as a toy.’
-Why is it perfectly possible to make such an analogy?
-Between human experience and a human interpretation of an interaction between a dog and a human being?
+And the moment when trust collapsed as the younger one transformed, from adoring subject to internally blushing object: ‘I thought they wanted to be with me almost like one of them, but all they wanted was to play me as a toy.’
+Now, why is it perfectly thinkable to make such an analogy?
+Between human experiences and a human interpretation of an interaction between a dog and a human being?
 Creatures such as social mammals, dogs, or humans, possess virtually identical central nervous systems, which is why psychological research has used and uses dog creatures to stipulate psychological models and theories that are then transmitted to humans.

 In In Memory of All Those Who Work Without Ever Getting a Reward, the dog creature trusts that the communication works as usual.
 But the moment the dog understands that the structure of the agreement – if you do this (nicely wait), I will do this (give the reward), and both will be content – has been broken, why then the dog walks away with distaste for the humiliating game (and for the sausage reward).
 And by this, simultaneously, the dog proves that it is more than a bundle of instincts.
 Do you have to be a dog to understand such an experience?
 I don’t think so.
 I believe that it is possible to transfer the game, as I just did in the childhood example, to human beings and that we will get similar spectrum of conditions, experiences, and reactions.
 The interaction in the two works mentioned was, the way I see it, a meeting between the one who is deceiving, and the one who is deceived and cannot do much about it.
 It was an encounter between the one who is in danger of consuming the material, and the one who understands and resists their material status by leaving the stage.